1heart/hackduke-judging/README.md

 # HackDuke Project Judging System

-This contains a linear program for solving Kemeny pairwise judging, as well as a full pairwise judging suite built for judging hackathon entries.
+This contains a linear program for solving Kemeny pairwise judging.